amazon-braket/amazon-braket-pennylane-plugin-python/doc/_build/html/_sources/index.rst.txt

   :start-after:	header-start-inclusion-marker-do-not-remove
   :end-before: header-end-inclusion-marker-do-not-remove

-Once Pennylane-Braket is installed, the provided Braket devices can be accessed straight away in PennyLane, without the need to import any additional packages.
+Once the Pennylane-Braket plugin is installed, the provided Braket devices can be accessed straight away in PennyLane, without the need to import any additional packages.

 Devices